ktandon91/unity_challenge/README.md

 ### Request Flow
   >* *app.py is the entry point of the application*
   >* *Request will first go to app.py*
-  >* *From app.py, request will be forwarded to appropriate route handlers in routes directory*
+  >* *From app.py, request will be forwarded to appropriate route handlers from routes directory*
-  >* *Route handlers will validate the structure of the request, and use the appropriate service from services directory*
+  >* *Route handlers will validate the structure of the request using schema from schemas directory, and then from route handler appropriate service from services directory will be called*
   >* *Services will interact will the database and return the response to the route handlers*
 </li>
 </ul>